Neural-network methods for two-dimensional finite-source reflector design: Problem setup

 where \( \beta : \Omega \to \mathbb{R} \) is a function that maps source points to angles, and \( u : \Omega \to \mathbb{R}_{> 0} \) is the unknown height function describing the reflector geometry.
 For all experiments described here, we define $\beta(p)$ as

 i.e., we linearly map points from the range $[L_{\min}, L_{\max}]$ to the range $[\alpha_{\max}, \alpha_{\min}]$.

 This parameterization ensures that every emitted ray intersects the reflector curve, regardless of the choice of~$u$, provided only that $u$ is continuous and strictly positive.
-In particular, the result holds for any height function that a neural network $u_{\boldsymbol{\theta}}$ might produce during optimization, as long as the output layer enforces $u_{\boldsymbol{\theta}}(p) > 0$.
+In particular, the result holds for any height function that a neural network $u_{\boldsymbol{\theta}}$ might produce during optimization, as long as $u_{\boldsymbol{\theta}}(p) > 0$ on $\Omega$.
 The proof is given in Appendix~\ref{app:ray-intersection}.

 At each point, the curve normal is computed as

 where \(\left\| \cdot \right\|\) denotes the Euclidean norm.

 A ray in direction \( \mathbf{s} \) reflects at the point \( \mathbf{r}(p) \) into the direction